-Karyn F. Ovelmen has served as Executive Vice President and Chief Financial Officer since June 2015.
+Karyn F. Ovelmen, who transitioned from her position with the Company effective February 24, 2017, served as Executive Vice President and Chief Financial Officer from June 2015 to February 2017.
 She was previously employed as Executive Vice President and Chief Financial Officer of LyondellBasell Industries N.V., a multinational chemical company, from October 2011 to May 2015 and served on its Management Board from April 2014 to May 2015.
 From May 2006 to September 2010, she served as an Executive Vice President and Chief Financial Officer and Member of the Executive Board of Petroplus Holdings AG (formerly, Petroplus International N.V.)
 She served as an Executive Vice President and Chief Financial Officer of Argus Services Corporation from 2005 to 2006.
 Prior to Argus Services Corporation, she served as Vice President of financial reporting and investor relations for Premcor Inc. from November 2003 to September 2005.
 Prior to Premcor, she was employed with PricewaterhouseCoopers for 12 years.